 Arcadia Management Area

 If you referred to the Arcadia Management Area in southwestern Rhode Island as "Singletrack Central", everyone in Rhode Island would know exactly where you were talking about.
-Arcadia 's 13,700 acres contain a dizzying amount of singletrack.
+Arcadia's more than 14,000 acres contain a dizzying amount of singletrack.

-My mountain bike introduction to this area came more than 20 years ago on an EFTA Fun Ride.
-The ride consisted of a 25 mile loop, almost all of which was singletrack, and none of which was boring.
+My mountain bike introduction to this area came more than 25 years ago on an EFTA race.
+The course consisted of a 25 mile loop, almost all of which was singletrack, and none of which was boring.

 Arcadia is bisected east to west by route 165.
 There are a number of good parking spots along route 165, all with immediate access to the trails.
 (Please avoid parking at the white church on Sundays.)
 The main parking lot is located on your right about ½ mile west of the White Church.
 The Browning Mill Pond parking area, located about 1 mile south of route 165 on Arcadia Road, is a good spot to access the southernmost portions of the trail network.
 And the pond is a great place to cool off in after a hot summer ride.

 It will take you more than a few days to ride all of the trails in Arcadia.
 Probably the best way to begin exploring is to divide up your efforts by spending a day north of route 165 and another south of it.

 Arcadia's singletracks are a gas to ride.
 Ranging from mildly to massively challenging, they meander all over Arcadia in a confusing but uncongested manner.
 There's not a lot of elevation change in Arcadia as a whole.
 But you will find yourself challenged by a lot of short ups and downs as the singletracks wander over and among drumlins and eskers.